ptone/django-modelish/README.rst

 That's it - this isn't meant to be any sort of full featured model builder or data modeler, it is just a simple DSLish bootstrap tool to give you a models.py starting point with a little less typing.

+What about editor completion snippets?
+Yes - that is an option, but it tends to only lets you set what kwargs you want in a all or nothing way.
+I'm open to learning about better in editor techniques for this use however.